 ABOUT THE INSTRUCTOR:

 Mark Stolaroff is an independent producer and a founding partner of Antic Pictures, an LA-based production company producing a slate of low budget, high quality digital features.
-Stolaroff's recently completed micro-budget film Pig, the fourth feature from award-winning writer/director Henry Barrial (Some Body), has been an official selection at over 35 film festivals worldwide, and winning 10 awards, including 7 Best Feature awards.
-It is being released by Kino Lorber on March 11, 2014.
+Stolaroff's recently completed micro-budget film Pig, the fourth feature from award-winning writer/director Henry Barrial (Some Body), was an official selection at over 35 film festivals worldwide, winning 10 awards, including 7 Best Feature awards.
+It was released by Kino Lorber in March 2014.
 With Ron Judkins, Stolaroff produced Barrial's third feature, True Love, which was developed in the Sundance Screenwriters Lab and was a success on the festival circuit.
-He is a producer on Barrial's new film The House That Jack Built, which premiered at the 2013 Los Angeles Film Festival; and was a consultant and the post production supervisor on Farah Goes Bang, which premiered at the 2013 Tribeca Film Festival, winning the Nora Ephron Award.
+He is a producer on Barrial's new film The House That Jack Built, which premiered at the 2013 Los Angeles Film Festival and has won 5 awards so far; and was a consultant and the post production supervisor on Farah Goes Bang, which premiered at the 2013 Tribeca Film Festival, winning the Nora Ephron Award.